 your teams need for success at work

 Include content in your current training strategy that covers areas returning remote workers may need to brush up on.
+As well as content that supports employees working to a hybrid model.
 For example:

 - Communication and collaboration.
-Provide content that coaches people on participating in in-person meetings and giving clear and concise presentations.
+Provide content that coaches people on participating in in-person meetings, managing asynchronous relationships, and giving clear and concise presentations.

 - Office etiquette and social dynamics.
 Share instruction on how to readjust to office norms like appropriate attire, noise levels, and respecting personal space.
 Include content around reading and responding to nonverbal cues.
 (These can be more nuanced in face-to-face interactions.)